jcalcutt/Lagrange/_posts/2018-02-27-clustering-fifa.md

 ![elbow]({{ "/assets/elbow.png" | absolute_url }})

-For this dataset - after a few trial-runs and from the aforementioned ‘elbow method’ - 5 clusters are a suitable fit.
+For this dataset - after a few trial-runs and from the aforementioned ‘elbow method’ - 5 clusters seem to be the most suitable fit.
 Employing the K-means clustering is relatively straightforward - a lot of the hard work has already been done in pre-processing the data.
 ```